colton-gabertan/ReversingWannaCry/README.md

 ### Decompilation of `createBadProcess()`
 ![image](https://user-images.githubusercontent.com/66766340/152450092-c8f8c213-acb1-402a-b1fa-8b72ac505540.png)

 With this information, hopping back into `PlayGame()`, we can see that it is the function responsible for unpacking the rest of the malware and running it as a process on the host machine.
+This technique is called "Process Injection".

 ### `PlayGame() Re-visited`
 ![image](https://user-images.githubusercontent.com/66766340/152451395-425a011a-1448-4fe6-81d6-54498124d5ae.png)

 Essentially, this initial binary hides the rest of the malware by storing an embedded program into its resources, which it later calls upon to continue execution.
-This is more likely where we will see the main processes of WannaCry.
+This is more likely where we will see the main functionality of WannaCry.
 We know for sure that it looked for a resource called 101.
 So, I deployed Resource Hacker on the binary to find resource 101 stored in a folder called "W".
 From here, I extracted the resource in to a separate .bin file, W101.bin.

-### Recap:
+### Recap - Loading Via Process Injection:

 Just to solidify what we've observed so far, WannaCry begins stealthily by writing one of the binary's resources into an executable file, and executing it as a process.